The best free DVD burners make it easy to burn videos and data to disc.

 German company Ashampoo has a huge selection of software to its name, and it's all very impressive.
-Ashampoo Burning Studio FREE keep the positive trend going.
+Ashampoo Burning Studio Free keeps the positive trend going.
 The program can burn and rip audio CDs, data discs and video discs (complete with Blu-ray support), and can help you out with general backup tasks.

 Despite the number of options available, the focus here is on keeping things as simple as possible and the interface is approachable and easy to get to grips with.
 While all of the basics are covered, it's the neat, guided file backup options that help make this free utility stand out from the competition.